Master of Environmental Sciences (MES)

 Application deadlines refer to the deadline for a complete application to be submitted.
 Please plan to apply at least a week in advance of the application deadline, as it can take several days for applicants to obtain access to the online document submission system and upload all the necessary supporting documents.
 You may also wish to ensure your referees are aware of the deadline.

-Please note that the MES program has Fall intake only.
+Please note that the MES program has Fall semester start intake only.